Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 Testing LWC

 Salesforce ships Jest tests for LWC.
-Run them locally without deploying.
+Run them locally without deploying, which is a big productivity win for component logic.

 npm install --save-dev @salesforce/sfdx-lwc-jest